 - Class II: moderate to high-risk medical devices.
 Some examples of Class II devices include acupuncture needles and motorized wheelchairs.

 - Class III: this classification poses the highest risk to patients.
 These devices include implantable pacemakers and implantable birth control, for example.

 This is a useful document for practitioners of regenerative medicine, as it offers information about how to ensure that the equipment being used is compliant.
-Most medical devices fall under the Class II.
-In the field of regenerative medicine, much of the medical equipment that is being used has been FDA approved; however, it is worth noting that FDA approval is contingent on the intended use.
-For example, a surgical needle may be FDA approved, but not approved for the use of injecting stem cells or platelet-rich plasma.
+Most medical devices fall under Class II.
+In regenerative medicine, much of the medical equipment used has been FDA approved; however, it is worth noting that FDA approval is contingent on the intended use.
+For example, a surgical needle may be FDA approved but not approved for the use of injecting stem cells or platelet-rich plasma.
 The intended use may also change the classification depending on the risk it poses.